Laura Ferguson

 Director, Program on Global Health & Human Rights

-Associate Professor of Population and Public Health Sciences, Department of Preventive Medicine
+Associate Professor, Population and Public Health Sciences

 Associate Editor, Sexual and Reproductive Health Matters